 Eligibility for these French savings bank accounts depends upon where you live (i.e. in France or abroad), your appetite for risk, the amount of money you have available to save or invest in an account, the access you require (e.g. if you require easy access to your account in France or if it is a long-term savings plan) and your level of income.

-Instant Access account: some of which are tax free and available to all, regardless of age, nationality or tax residency.
+Instant Access account: Some of these are tax free and available to all, regardless of age, nationality or tax residency.
 Each member of your family can have a Livret A (one account only).
 It can be opened at birth and maintained throughout life.
 This account is available to both French residents and non-residents.

 Young Person's Savings accounts: The Livret Jeune is an excellent introduction to savings and banking for young people between the ages of 12 – 25 years who live in France, putting money into an account as and when they can.
 This account is only available to young people who are resident in France.